Unemployment improved last month, but underemployment improved even more

-In keeping with the trends we saw in the first three months of 2017, the labor market has continued to tighten, with the official U-3 unemployment rate dropping to 4.4%, a level last seen in 2006.
+In keeping with the trends we saw in the first three months of 2017, the April 2017 Employment Situation release shows that the labor market has continued to tighten, with the official U-3 unemployment rate dropping to 4.4%, a level last seen in 2006.

 The detailed numbers show that the decline in unemployment was almost entirely attributable to unemployed workers finding jobs, rather than unemployed workers dropping out of the workforce, or large changes in the size of the workforce in general.
 The decline in the rate isn’t drastic, but the same can’t be said for the change in the U-6 rate, which dropped from 8.9% to 8.6%.
 The scale of the change is largely due to almost twice as many workers moving from involuntary part-time work to full time as moved from unemployed to employed; it would appear that employer demand for additional hours from their established workers is quite strong.